 When an individual or entity fails to guarantee the safety of the people occupying or visiting the property, and someone gets hurt or even loses their life, it is within the legal rights of the victims to sue them and seek compensation for their damages through a personal injury lawsuit, often with the help of a Birmingham premises liability lawyer.
 Such claims are generally used to seek justice from the responsible party for their breach of duty under premises liability.

 If your injuries were as a result of the negligent actions of another person, it’s vital that you fully understand your rights as a victim and the course of action to take.
-If you aren’t sure of what to do next, the professional Birmingham personal injury lawyers at the Mike Bell Accident Injury Law are here to help you out.
+If you aren’t sure of what to do next, the professional Birmingham personal injury lawyers at Mike Bell Accident & Injury Lawyers are here to help you out.
 With tons of experience handling such types of cases, our lawyers are more than willing to advise you on matters concerning your case and have the skills and knowledge to battle out your case until you receive the compensation you duly deserve.

 When it comes to premises liability accidents, the most common type of accident is a trip and fall or slip and fall.
 This type of accident can occur virtually anywhere, from the lobby of a Fortune-500 company to someone’s home.
 In most trip and fall cases, there are a couple of things that might be indicative of negligence on the part of the building manager or owner.
 These things include poor lighting, hidden cords, problematic staircases, unmarked wet floors, unsecured carpets, and broken or loose concrete or flooring.